WebAssembly/shared-everything-threads/proposals/thread-spawn/Overview.md

 ### What about exiting a thread?

-There are a couple of sides to this; recall that that "thread" here means a function invoked via `thread.spawn`:
+There are a couple of sides to this; recall that "thread" here means a function invoked via `thread.spawn`:

 1. If a thread is __finished__ (e.g., `return`), it simply ends.
 There is no caller to return to and